XZ634/TAD-Replication1/README.md

 ## Introduction

 This is a repository for [*Sentiment Analysis with R: Natural Language Processing for Semi-Automated Assessments of Qualitative Data* by Klinkhammer (2022)](https://doi.org/10.48550/arxiv.2206.12649).
-The original paper presents a structured workflow for conducting sentiment analysis using **tidytext** in R, with a focus on visualizing sentiment trends in textual data.
+The original paper presents a structured workflow for conducting sentiment analysis using **tidy data frame** in R, with a focus on visualizing sentiment trends in textual data.

 Our replication primarily focuses on the application part.
 The original tutorial examines two simultaneous political speeches on the war in Ukraine.
 However, the corresponding datasets were not available in the associated [GitHub repository](https://github.com/statistical-thinking/sentiment-analysis/tree/main).